-In the event Lease Payments are abated, no assurances can be given that moneys on deposit in the Revenue Fund, or the proceeds of rental interruption insurance (which is not expected to be available to cover earthquake damage) will be sufficient to pay the debt service on the Bonds during the period of such abatement.
+In the event Lease Payments are abated, no assurances can be given that moneys on deposit in the Revenue Fund and the Reserve Account, or the proceeds of rental interruption insurance (which is not expected to be available to cover earthquake damage) will be sufficient to pay the debt service on the Bonds during the period of such abatement.
+In addition, even if such amounts are sufficient to make such payments, moneys remaining in the Reserve Account after such payments may be less than the Reserve Requirement.